-On May 12th, 2008, the Session of the First Presbyterian Church of Elizabethton, Tennessee, by a unanimous vote, affiliated with More Light Presbyterians and with the Covenant Network of Presbyterians.
-First Presbyterian of Elizabethton is a progressive congregation that has a range of social justice ministries, while embracing scholarship, science, and the insights from the world’s religions.
+On May 12th, 2008, the Session of the First Presbyterian Church of Elizabethton, TN, by a unanimous vote, affiliated with More Light Presbyterians and with the Covenant Network of Presbyterians.
+FPCe is a progressive congregation that has a range of social justice ministries, while embracing scholarship, science, and the insights from the world’s religions.

 We are an inclusive, welcoming congregation for all people regardless of race, ethnic identity, economic status, sexual orientation, and gender identity.
-In a climate of discrimination within the church against gay, lesbian, bisexual, and transgender people, First Presbyterian affirms the mission of More Light Presbyterians:
+In a climate of discrimination within the church against gay, lesbian, bisexual, and transgender people, FPCe affirms the mission of More Light Presbyterians:

 Following the risen Christ, and seeking to make the Church a true community of hospitality, the mission of More Light Presbyterians is to work for the full participation of lesbian, gay, bisexual and transgender people of faith in the life, ministry and witness of the Presbyterian Church (USA).

 First Presbyterian, in a time of division, affirms the inclusive vision and unity of the Covenant Network of Presbyterians:

 The Covenant Network of Presbyterians is a broad-based, national group of clergy and lay leaders working for a church that is simultaneously faithful, just, and whole.
 We seek to support the mission and unity of the Presbyterian Church (USA) in a time of potentially divisive controversy.
 We intend to articulate and act on the church's historic, progressive vision and to work for a fully inclusive church.
 We are committed to finding a way both to live out the graciously hospitable gospel we have received and to live together with all our fellow members in the PC(USA).